Multiple desktop workspaces have long been an important feature of the Linux desktop. By default Ubuntu provides 4 workspaces.

 You can configure the method used to switch between spaces in Compiz Settings but the default action is already pretty good: ‘middle mouse click > drag‘.

-The list isn’t exhaustive so feel free to share your preferred method in the comments.
+The list isn’t exhaustive so feel free to share your own preferred method in the comments section below.